 TEACHING

-I am teaching PHYS205:Physics III and PHYS414/514: Computational Physics in Fall 2022.
-I will be teaching PHYS102: Electromagnetism and PHYS516: General Relativity and Astrophysics in Spring 2023.
+I am teaching PHYS205:Physics III and PHYS414/514: Computational Physics in Fall 2023.